voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

 <br>

-1. Explore the maths behind ACO <br>
+**1. Explore the maths behind ACO** <br>
-   This is needed to implement ACO in the next step
+   *This is needed to implement ACO in the next step*

-2. Implement ACO algorithm for TSP
+**2. Implement ACO algorithm for TSP**
    - should succesfully construct a route that visits each city and returns to the starting city
    - should have input parameters that control its performance such as the number of ants, evaporation, iterations, etc.
    - should have an adjustable running speed
    - should return data about the ants, pheromone levels, routes, etc. so that the live visualisation can be created
    - should be quick, efficient and accurate

-3. Implement an exact algorithm for TSP <br>
+**3. Implement an exact algorithm for TSP** <br>
-   This algorithm should find the exact solution for TSP for smaller problem instances (for comparing to ACO output)
+   *This algorithm should find the exact solution for TSP for smaller problem instances (for comparing to ACO output)*
    - should be a very efficient and fast implementation

-4. Create a visualisation of ACO <br>
+**4. Create a visualisation of ACO** <br>
-    Create an informative and interactive interface that allows users with different level of expertise to interact with ACO visualisation easily
+    *Create an informative and interactive interface that allows users with different level of expertise to interact with ACO visualisation easily*
    - visualisation of how ants move between cities and how pheromone levels change
    -  provide the ability for users to customize ACO parameters, such as the number of ants, evaporation rate, etc.
    - adjustable speed and pause functionality
    - fast-forwarding through iterations
    - showing important information such as the number of iteration, the best route and its length, and when it was found
    - make it possible to generate cities, create cities via the interface, and also upload the cities information
    - show the exact best route found using an exact algorithm for smaller problem instances
    - display documentation and user guide

-5. Link the ACO algorithm and its visualisation <br>
+**5. Link the ACO algorithm and its visualisation** <br>
-   Link two systems together so that the visualisation can be updated simultaneously as ACO finds the optimal solution
+   *Link the systems together so that the visualisation can be updated simultaneously as ACO finds the optimal solution*
-    - the visualisation displayed needs to be quick or appropriately to the speed chosen by user
+   - the visualisation displayed needs to be quick or appropriately to the speed chosen by user <br>

 <br><br>